 Handling is adequate.
 The Lancer corners easily, but some drivers may prefer more tenacity in turns.
 Choppiness is minimal but not absent.

 The front seats are firm and provide ample space.
 The gauges are easy to see in the daytime but aren't bright enough at night.
-Rear-seat headroom is adequate, but legroom and foot room are terrific.
+Rear-seat headroom is adequate, but legroom and foot space are terrific.